-Whether you're buying a high-tech token of affection for that special someone or a birthday gift for mom, everyone loves gadgets.
-Finding the right gift, however, can be a challenge with so many compelling products vying for your attention.
-Fortunately, we've picked the best products to get you started.
+Whether you're buying a high-tech token of affection for that special someone or a birthday gift for Mom, everyone loves gadgets.
+With so many compelling products vying for your attention, however, finding the right gift can be a challenge.
+Fortunately, we've picked the best products for everyone on your list.

-From versatile fitness trackers and sleek Chromebooks to the fastest tablets and loudest Bluetooth speakers, these are the hottest tech gifts of the year.
+From budget-friendly Chromebooks to the fastest tablets and the sleekest-looking bags, these are the hottest gadget gifts available now.
 For even more ideas, see our full list of 100+ gift recommendations on Tom's Guide.

 As the best Chromebook we've seen, the 2015 edition of Toshiba's Chromebook 2 is a stellar way to experience Chrome OS.
 The keyboard is top-notch, and the superbright display supports 1920 x 1080-pixel resolution.
 But even with a screen that sharp, Toshiba's machine has some of the best battery life you'll find on a Chromebook: 10 hours and 5 minutes, according to the Laptop Mag Battery Test.

 Classy and subtle, the Case Logic Prevailer will fit in with almost anyone's style.
 It also holds just about everything.
 A dedicated laptop compartment can hold a 17-inch desktop replacement, if you need it to.
 There's also a 10-inch tablet slot and plenty of space left over for gym clothes, books, headphones and more.

 Store your data in style with Western Digital's My Passport Ultra.
 You can get a full 1TB of space for just $59.99.
 Plus, you get your choice of colors, including Blue, Black, White and Berry for the unit's color; and Fuchsia, Grape, Sky, Slate and Smoke for the external grip's colors.
 My Passport Ultra also gives you the option to automatically back up your data locally or straight to the cloud.